lignumsystem/lignum-core/README.md

 	sudo port install hdf5

 ### Qt
-[Qt](https://www.qt.io) and its QtXML module is used to save and read simulated trees in XML format.
-Both Qt5 and Qt6 can be used.
+Simulated trees are saved and read in XML format via the QtXML module in[Qt](https://www.qt.io), ensuring compatibility with both Qt5 and Qt6.

 #### Qt5
 Qt5 installation is straightforward: